-- On the Nature of Business Benefits - On the Nature of Networks, whereby the 'unexploited network opportunity' and 'network Inaction' describe this nature.
+- > On the Nature of Business Benefits

+- On the Nature of Networks, whereby the 'unexploited network opportunity' and 'network Inaction' describe this nature.

+and

+- > On the Nature of Relationships

 The Concept 'On the Nature of Networks' represents the identified Strategic Role of Network.
 The researcher will illustrate how this nature refers to a People Business Network.
 The details of the analysis of this figure will be presented in subsequent sections.
 6.9 On the Nature of Networks